janisrael/lotto-center-frontend/vue-material-dashboard-laravel/README.md

 ### Login
 The login functionality is fully implemented in our theme helping you to start your project in no time.
 To login into dashboard you just have to add **/login** in the URL and fill the login form with the credentials (user: admin@jsonapi.com and password: **secret**).

-The `src\views\examples-api\Login.vue` is the Vue component which handles the login functinality.
+The `src\views\user\Login.vue` is the Vue component which handles the login functinality.
 You can easily adapt it to your needs.

 It uses the auth store located in `src\store\auth.module.js.`